How to plan your perfect trip. The top tourist attractions, must-see and things to do in Salzburg.

 Salzburg is an ancient city and a UNESCO World Heritage site for a reason.
 You can basically tell a fascinating story about almost all the houses in the city.
 A lot of them are 500 years or older – despite the immaculate facades.
 If you keep your eyes open, you’ll be able to find the houses of famous residents like the physicist Doppler Zoo, conductor Herbert von Karajan or Paracelsus.

 Quite close to Salzburg you could also visit the famous Eisriesenwelt – the largest ice cave in the world.
 There are also three old mines now turned into a museum, where you can (excuse the pun) dig deeper into the salt trade that made Salzburg rich. (here’s the official website).
+Or take a cable car to enjoy the view from the top of one of the mountains.

 And then, you should definitely take a bit of time to explore the culinary side of Salzburg.
 Austria, and Salzburg, in particular, is famous for its desserts.
 You’ll find many cafés and bakeries throughout the old town where you should definitely sample these Austrian specialties.
+Also, you might want to visit a beer garden, eh?

 If you plan to stay a bit longer, you could even plan a day trip to picturesque Hallstatt!